aemam022/aemam.github.io/index.md

 As we want to do clustering, we take a look at the connected components.
 - There are 4 connected components
 - There are 3 small connected components (size 10, 13 and 13)
-- There is on big connected componenents of 118788 speakers
+- There is one big connected components of 118788 speakers

 It looks like we can not rely on connected components only.